Eleanor Roosevelt: Recognition and awards

+In 1941, Freedom House was founded; Eleanor Roosevelt was its first honorary co-chair.
+Freedom House is a non-profit organization based in Washington, D.C., best known for political advocacy surrounding issues of democracy, political freedom, and human rights.

+In 1946 she was made an honorary member of the Women's Press Club of London.

 In 1966, the White House Historical Association purchased Douglas Chandor's portrait of Eleanor Roosevelt; the portrait had been commissioned by the Roosevelt family in 1949.
 The painting was presented at a White House reception on February 4, 1966, that was hosted by Lady Bird Johnson and attended by more than 250 invited guests.
 The portrait hangs in the Vermeil Room.

 Roosevelt was posthumously inducted into the National Women's Hall of Fame in 1973.

-In 1989, the Eleanor Roosevelt Fund Award was founded; it "honors an individual, project, organization, or institution for outstanding contributions to equality and education for women and girls."

 The Eleanor Roosevelt Monument in New York's Riverside Park was dedicated in 1996, with First Lady Hillary Clinton serving as the keynote speaker.
 It was the first monument to an American woman in a New York City park.
 The centerpiece is a statue of Roosevelt sculpted by Penelope Jencks.
 The surrounding granite pavement contains inscriptions designed by the architect Michael Middleton Dwyer, including summaries of her achievements, and a quote from her 1958 speech at the United Nations advocating universal human rights.

 In 1997, the Franklin Delano Roosevelt Memorial in Washington D.C. was dedicated; it includes a bronze statue of Eleanor Roosevelt standing before the United Nations emblem, which honors her dedication to the United Nations.
 It is the only presidential memorial to depict a first lady.